rafonsomartins/rafonsomartins/README.md

 # 👋 Hello, I'm Rui Afonso!
 (If you know me well you can call me Afonso 😉)
-## 🌱 Software Engineer with a background in Economics.
+## 🌱 Software Engineer with a background in Economics | Data focused

 ---

 ## 🔧 What I'm Currently Exploring

+📖 Learning a foundation in C programming through projects at 42 School and AI with CS50ai 🛠️ Building simulations and AI with Python
 💡 Diving into autonomous systems
-🛠️ Building a foundation in C programming through projects at 42 School
-🤖 Automating tasks and solving problems with Python scripts

 ---